Asistent1001/ITstep-eshop-project/README.markdown

 # NHL-Retail Company Website

-A fully responsive static website for NHL-Retail, a leading company specializing in comprehensive solutions for equipping retail networks, bakeries, butcheries, and production facilities.
-The site features interactive carousels, modals, navigation menus, and dynamic content toggles, built with vanilla web technologies for optimal performance and accessibility.
+A fully responsive static website developed as a course assignment for Step IT Academy.
+The site, designed based on a Figma prototype, represents NHL-Retail, a company specializing in comprehensive solutions for equipping retail networks, bakeries, butcheries, and production facilities.
+It features interactive carousels, modals, navigation menus, and dynamic content toggles, built with vanilla web technologies for optimal performance and accessibility.

 ![Website Preview](./images/screenshot.png)